 Upon closing of the TWC Transaction, Charter experienced a third "ownership change" as defined in Section 382 of the Internal Revenue Code; resulting in a third set of limitations on Charter's use of its existing federal and state net operating losses, capital losses, and tax credit carryforwards.
-Both the first ownership change limitations that applied as a result of Legacy Charter's emergence from bankruptcy in 2009 and second ownership change limitations that applied as a result of Liberty Media Corporation's purchase in 2013 of a 27% beneficial interest in Legacy Charter will also continue to apply.
+Both the first ownership change limitations that applied as a result of Legacy Charter's emergence from bankruptcy in 2009 and second ownership change limitations that applied as a result of Legacy Charter's emergence from bankruptcy in 2009 and second ownership change limitations that applied as a result of Legacy Charter's emergence from bankruptcy in 2009 and second ownership change limitations that applied as a result of Liberty Media Corporation's purchase in 2013 of a 27% beneficial interest in Legacy Charter will also continue to apply.
 As of December 31, 2017, all of Charter's federal tax loss carryforwards are subject to Section 382 and other restrictions.
 Pursuant to these restrictions, Charter estimates that approximately \$8.7 billion in 2018, \$654 million in 2019 and an additional \$226 million annually over each of the next five years of federal tax loss carryforwards should become unrestricted and available for Charter's use.
 An additional \$415 million is currently subject to a valuation allowance.
 Since the limitation amounts accumulate for future use to the extent they are not utilized in any given year, Charter believes its loss carryforwards should become fully available to offset future taxable income.
 Charter's state loss carryforwards are subject to similar, but varying, limitations on their future use.
 If Charter was to experience another "ownership change" in the future, its ability to use its loss carryforwards could be subject to further limitations.